deepshwang/howtoML/README.md

 #### B. Store Configuration for Every Experiment as a Single Configuration File (yaml / json) (To-Do)
 * For training configuration, let's migrate from argparse -> yaml

-#### C. Git commit different implementations in different branch (To-Do)
-* There are circumstances when you want to roll back to the previous version... this did happen